 Preaching to the Spirits in Hell

-There is sufficient evidence that when Christ was dead and in the tomb, He was in Hades or Hell preaching the gospel to those who were dead prior to Christs crucifixion.
-The Roman Catholic Catechism articulates this well.
+The Roman Catechism teaches that, when Christ was dead and in the tomb, He was in Hades or Hell preaching the gospel to those who were dead prior to Christs crucifixion.
+The Roman Catholic Catechism states,

 “The gospel was preached even to the dead.”
 The descent into hell brings the Gospel message of salvation to complete fulfillment.
 This is the last phase of Jesus’ messianic mission, a phase which is condensed in time but vast in its real significance: the spread of Christ’s redemptive work to all men of all times and all places, for all who are saved have been made sharers in the redemption.